takacsberni/react-websocket-chat-app/README.md

 # React chat app using websockets
 A guided project to learn about Websockets.
-Frontend made with React, and websocket was implemented using Node.JS.
+Frontend made with React and Material UI, and websocket was implemented using Node.JS.

 ## Available Scripts